-China’s green finance policies promote investment in a wide range of assets including renewable energy projects, water treatment plants, recycling facilities and mass transit.
-In 2017, China’s green finance policies helped mobilize hundreds of billions of RMB (tens of billions of dollars) for qualifying projects.3
+China’s green finance policies promote investment in a wide range of assets, including renewable energy projects, water treatment plants, recycling facilities and mass transit.
+In 2018, China’s green finance policies helped mobilize hundreds of billions of RMB (tens of billions of dollars) for qualifying projects.

 PBoC’s Green Bond Endorsed Project Catalogue includes “clean utilization of coal” as an eligible project category.
-This has created controversy.
-International standards for green bond investments do not include coal projects among the eligible categories.4
+During the first half of 2019, according to one report, Chinese financial institutions provided more than $1 billion to coal projects that qualified as green financing under Chinese standards.
+International standards for green bond investments do not include coal projects among the eligible categories.

-This chapter summarizes and discusses China’s green finance policies.
+This chapter discusses China’s green finance policies and their climate impacts.

 The capital required for pollution control and climate mitigation in China is enormous.
 PBoC estimates the need at RMB 2–4 trillion (roughly $310–$620 billion) per year.
-To help mobilize that capital, PBOC issued its Guidelines for Establishing the Green Financial System in 2016.
-In its opening paragraphs, the Guidelines states,
+To help mobilize that capital, PBoC issued its Guidelines for Establishing the Green Financial System in 2016.
+In its opening paragraphs, the guidelines state,

 The Guidelines call for policies and actions in seven areas: